Analysis | Why Germany’s Wirecard Is No Stranger to Controversy

 1. What is Wirecard and what does it do?

 Wirecard is a developer of software and systems for online payments and fraud protection used across the internet.
 Its technology helps process smartphone payments, issue credit cards, and detect suspicious activity.
-The firm’s revenue almost doubled to 2.1 billion euros ($2.4 billion) in the two years to 2018, following acquisitions of at least 18 other companies in an expansion masterminded by Chief Executive Officer Markus Braun.
+The firm’s revenue soared to 2.1 billion euros ($2.4 billion) in 2018 after it bought at least 18 companies over the space of several years.
 In September 2018, Wirecard replaced Commerzbank AG in Germany’s 30-company DAX stock index alongside titans such as Volkswagen AG, Siemens AG, and Deutsche Bank AG.

 2. Why has Wirecard been controversial?

-The company got its start as a provider of financial services to the gambling and adult entertainment industry, operating in murky waters.
+The company got its start in 1999 as a provider of financial services to the gambling and adult entertainment industries, operating in murky waters.
 While it’s now focused on more mainstream clients, Wirecard’s business model remains complex and it has had to defend its reputation repeatedly.
-The shares dropped -- but later more than recovered -- after past claims were published about accounting irregularities in 2008 and fraud allegations in 2016, which Wirecard denied.
-Those accusations led to a market manipulation conviction against a journalist in 2012, and a fine against one of the suspects behind the 2016 report.
+The shares dropped after claims were made in 2008 about accounting irregularities and in 2016 amid fraud allegations, both of which Wirecard rebutted.
+Those accusations led to a market manipulation conviction against a journalist in 2012 and a fine against one of the suspects behind the 2016 report.
+Wirecard’s share price rose nearly five-fold between the start of 2017 and its peak in September 2018.

 3. What are the recent claims against Wirecard?

 In a series of articles starting on Jan.
-30, the Financial Times reported allegations of accounting fraud by employees at the company’s units in Singapore and other Asian countries.
-The stories cited a preliminary report from Singapore law firm Rajah & Tann, which Wirecard had hired to look into the allegations.
+30, the Financial Times reported allegations of accounting fraud at the company’s units in Singapore and other Asian countries.
+The stories cited a preliminary report from Singapore law firm Rajah & Tann, which Wirecard had hired to look into the matter.
+Germany’s financial regulator temporarily halted short sales of Wirecard’s shares in February after trading volumes spiked following the FT stories.

 4. What is the company’s response?

 Wirecard has repeatedly denied the allegations, saying they’re baseless and possibly brought forward to damage the company or profit from short sales.
-While a deeper follow-up report by Rajah & Tann in March 2019 acknowledged accounting oversights and potential criminal liability for some Singapore staff, it didn’t find evidence of criminal activity linked to Wirecard’s German headquarters.
+While a final report by Rajah & Tann in March 2019 acknowledged accounting oversights and potential criminal liability among some Singapore staff, it didn’t find evidence of criminal activity linked to Wirecard’s German headquarters.
 The sums involved are not material, the company said.
-Investors responded by lifting Wirecard shares the most in more than a decade.
+Investors responded by lifting Wirecard shares the most in more than a decade, though they remained well off their peak.

 5. Why is Wirecard being watched so closely?

-Concerns about the company have taken on increased urgency with its ascent to the DAX -- Germany’s benchmark stock index, which is a popular investment vehicle for everyone from large pension funds to private investors.
-German financial regulator BaFin on Feb.
-18 banned short sales of Wirecard for two months, saying the affair poses a serious threat to market trust in Germany.
+Concerns about the company have taken on increased urgency since it joined the DAX, which is a popular investment vehicle for everyone from large pension funds to private investors.
+When German financial regulator BaFin banned short sales of Wirecard for two months starting in February, it said the affair posed a serious threat to market trust in Germany.
 Wirecard has also been drawn into a London lawsuit between former minority shareholders of an Indian business it bought in 2015.

 --With assistance from Karin Matussek, Nicholas Comfort and Jan-Patrick Barnert.